 There is no record of discord between the Reverend Dane and his congregation in the first three decades of his service and Dane was a highly respected and powerful member of the Andover community.
 Unfortunately, Dane’s wife Elizabeth died in 1676 and a year later he married Mary Thomas.

-Things began to change for Dane in 1680 when he was 65 years-old.
+Things began to change for Dane in 1680 when he was 65 years old.
 At that time, church members began to complain about his capabilities and requested a younger, more vibrant minister for their church.
 In January 1682, the congregation hired the young Reverend Thomas Barnard, who was a recent graduate of Harvard and protege of Cotton Mather.
 A short time later, the congregation stopped paying Dane’s salary and gave Barnard a full salary.
 However, Dane petitioned the General Court in Boston, and the Andover Church was required to split the annual salary between the two pastors who would share the duties.
 The town complied but split the £80 annual salary unevenly.

 The split would pay Dane £30 per year, and Barnard £50, with the stipulation that when Dane retired or died, Barnard would receive the full annual salary.
 Neither man was pleased with the solution.

-Though there were no major politics in the church over the next decade, there was tension between the two pastors.
+Though there was no major politics in the church over the next decade, there was tension between the two pastors.
 In 1689, Reverend Dane lost his second wife, and the following year, married for the third and final time to Hannah Abbot.

-When the Salem witch trials began in 1692, Dane was 76 years-old and had lived in Andover for 44 years.
+When the Salem witch trials began in 1692, Dane was 76 years old and had lived in Andover for 44 years.
 What earlier had been tension between the two pastors would become an all-out conflict when the Reverend Thomas Barnard invited two of the Salem Village accusers to attend prayer meetings in the church that included “touch tests,” to find practitioners of witchcraft.
 While Barnard was instrumental in spreading the witchcraft hysteria, the Reverend Dane refused to take part in the witch hunt from the outset and would later begin a petition to the governor and to the General Court, condemning the witch trials and requesting that they end.

-This split between the two pastors was picked up by the community, and before it was over, more members of Dane’s family were accused than any other single family during the witch hysteria.
+This split between the two pastors was picked up by the community, and before it was over, more members of Dane’s family were accused than any other single-family during the witch hysteria.
 In addition to members of Dane’s extended family, two of his daughters, Elizabeth Dane Johnson and Abigail Dane Faulkner, and his daughter-in-law, Deliverance Haseltine Dane, were all arrested.
 Five of his grandchildren were also accused.
 The reverend himself was also accused, but, never charged.

 The Reverend Dane was the driving force behind ending the trials in Andover.
 He first arranged for the Andover children to be let out of jail on bond in October 1692.
 Husbands, brothers, and fathers of the accused witches then joined Dane in petitioning the General Court for the release of the Andover women on the grounds that they were needed at home and with the coming of winter would not fare well in the prisons.